Last Updated on

-On the days I was not partying or going on, 1-2 Am would be my usually slumber time.
+On the days I was not partying or going out, 1-2 Am would be my usually slumber time.
 It wasn’t uncommon to find me drunk and almost passed out as soon as the roosters started making noises.
 The night sheltered me, and make me feel comfortable.
 Sunrise was not the first thing I wanted to see.
 Now it is.

 When I left my family to go to the military and support myself, I would stay up as late as I could.
 For about five years this continued.
 Staying up isn’t the worst thing you can do.
 However, if it’s just to drink, smoke, watch TV, and the likes, then yes it is unhealthy.
 Most people stay up late to finish their favorite show not because they have a project to be met.

 Sticking to a strict sleeping schedule helps me sleep better and increases my productivity and work.
 You want to sleep with a schedule because your body will become accustomed to it and schedules make living so much easier.
-Here’s a study on why staying up late can be unhealthy.

 You can skip this part if you want if you don’t have this addiction.
 I knew that one day I had to let it out.
 It’s not like this article is going to get a million views, or is it?
 This addiction started in the 3rd grade!
 Yeah, that early.
 It got much worse once I learned how to use the computer and out of control when phones/handheld mobile devices became mainstream.